alexvayn/jekyll-publishing-helper/README.md

 ### Source files in Master Branch

-If all you're planning to do is publish your site to GitHub pages, this is by far the simplest approach.
-Just commit your Jekyll project to the master branch of your GitHub repo and enable GitHub Pages:
+If all you're planning to do is publish your site to GitHub pages, this is by far the simplest approach. _You don't need any scripts._ Just commit your Jekyll project to the master branch of your GitHub repo and enable GitHub Pages:
 * In GitHub, go to the repo settings -> GitHub Pages -> Source -> select "master branch"

 ### [Source files in Master branch, generated content in `/docs` folder](./docs-generated)